Who We Are

-It became the quest of the ARC’s members to reach out and help fellow alcoholics regain their independence and work toward the goal of increased self-sufficiency.
+It became the quest of the ARC to reach out and help those suffering from substance use disorder to regain their independence and work toward the goal of increased self-sufficiency.

 With the help and guidance of an all-volunteer Board of Directors, the scope of the ARC has broadened and has become an outstanding nonprofit agency that provides extensive services to the community at large, as well as to addicted people and their families.

 The ARC prides itself on providing help and hope to thousands of individuals who sought and continue to seek vital assistance to fight the disease of addiction and live their lives in recovery one day at a time.

 Elsbeth Simoni is a Massachusetts Licensed Alcohol and Drug Counselor.
 She has an MA in Applied Sociology and Forensic Services.
 Elsbeth has previously worked in a section 35 facility, in dual diagnosis, at a nonprofit, within a police department, and as a substance use clinician at an eating disorder treatment center.